Inumbratus/Inumbratus.github.io/index.md

 ### Overview
 FireCPR was a prototype CPR trainer for NSW Fire Services that I worked on extensively, it was built to target the [Vive Focus 3](https://www.vive.com/au/product/vive-focus3/overview/), which is a mobile VR platform developed by HTC, as well as the associated [wrist trackers](https://www.vive.com/au/accessory/vive-wrist-tracker/).
-A large part of CPR training is how you pose your hands, so the normal Focus 3 controllers couldn't be used, which is why the wrist trackers became a necessity.
+A large part of CPR training is how you pose your hands, so  hand tracking had to be used instead of the normal Focus 3 controllers, which is why the wrist trackers became a necessity.

 ### Focus 3 &  Wrist Trackers
 Unforunately, the hand tracking on the Focus 3 was rather inaccurate at the time (It hadn't been released yet, I was working with a prototype), so in order to have any sort of accuracy